-Have you ever wondered if using Facebook actually does more harm than good?
+Have you ever thought about quitting Facebook, or wondered to yourself if using Facebook actually does more harm than good?

-To be clear, this article is not anti-Facebook or intended as a recommendation to stop using social media altogether.
-Facebook is an amazing tool that you can benefit from using.
+Facebook is an amazing platform that anyone can benefit from using.
 However, most people use Facebook and other social media sites mindlessly.
 That is a recipe for unhappiness and for wasting hours of time each week.

-Being more deliberate with your social media habits provides many benefits.
-Let’s begin by looking at why you should unfollow your Facebook friends.
+Being more deliberate with your social media habits and what/who you follow provides many benefits.
+In this article, you will learn an excellent alternative to quitting Facebook: unfollow your Facebook friends.

 Most Facebook posts add no value (or worse)

 Facebook, like any form of technology, can certainly be used for good.
 However, very little of what shows up in your Facebook news feed adds real value to your life.